Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/01-shell-basics.md

 ### Absolute vs. relative paths

 The command `pwd` returns the **absolute path** to your current working directory, the list of all directories and subdirectories to the get from the current directory to the root or home directory.
-You can see that absolute paths can get long and unweildy, especially if you have very detailed or long directory names.
+You can see that absolute paths can get long and unwieldy, especially if you have very detailed or long directory names.

 One "shortcut" that makes navigating the command line a bit easier is using a **relative path**.
 A **relative path** uses the directory structure (which we can see in our absolute path returned by the command `pwd`) to move up or down through directories using shortcuts.
 One very common shortcut is `..` which translates to the directory one level "above" your current directory.